project303/AI-Prompts-Collection/README.md

 ### Need to Try
 > A minimalist abstract vibrant colorful watercolor painting featuring gold wireframe roses, with wet brushstrokes creating a sense of depth and texture.
 The roses are depicted in a modern, geometric style, with only the essential lines needed to convey their form.
 The overall composition is both simplistic and visually striking, evoking a sense of elegance and calm.

+> a beautiful woman with long hair, very tiny little sparkles in her hair, wearing a long white dress, bare feet, standing in a green field so that you see only part of her face, watercolor sublimation design, light orange brown clay color background